kengibson1111/tour-of-go/README.md

 ## Lessons

-* exports - shows how you can only access exported functions in a package.
-The exercise starts with an attempt to use math.pi instead of math.Pi.

 * functions - shows the use of a private function.

 * functions (params) - same as the previous lesson, but shows type sharing.